BEAR HUNTING IN MANITOBAN

 Black Bear – The Interlake area produces some of the largest black bears in Canada.
 Presently, the Manitoba black bear population is estimated at 30,000-35,000 bears with the largest concentration in Interlake area (Manitoba Conservation).
-Hunt where rich agriculture and forest cover comes together offering above average population densities and fast growing bears.
+Hunt where rich agriculture and forest cover comes together offering above-average population densities and fast-growing bears.
 This might be one of the premier destinations to successfully encounter and harvest true trophy class boars.
 Our target bears are 6-7+ feet long, P&Y or B&C contenders, and weighing in around 400+ lb.
 Most bears are black, but color phase bears are present, and in growing in numbers.
 Hunt over pre-baited, scouted and active double ladder stands, commonly set up within archery range of the bait.
-Monitored and judged by trail cameras, success rates on big bears has consistently been very high.
+Monitored and judged by trail cameras, success rates on big bears have consistently been very high.
 Hunts are usually conducted in the evenings, but some big bears do exhibit morning patterns.
 Days are long in the spring and the action is often quite hot.
 In the fall the region does not produce significant blueberry crops, so our bait sites are especially active compared to many other popular black bear hunting destinations.
 Fall hunts are cooler, less vegetation or insets, and bears pack on an additional 30% body mass complete with lush winter coats.
-Bears weighting in at over 600lbs can realistically be encountered!
-As an added bonus, consider combining fall bear hunts with exciting waterfowl, upland bird or coyote upgrades.
+Bears weighing in at over 600lbs can realistically be encountered!
+As an added bonus, consider combining fall bear hunts with exciting waterfowl, upland bird, or coyote upgrades.
 Spring hunts occur in both May and June, while fall hunts run from late August into early October.
-The Interlake is an excellent destination to experience top notch trophy Black bear hunting, with above average densities, opportunities and success rates.
+The Interlake is an excellent destination to experience top-notch trophy Black bear hunting, with above-average densities, opportunities, and success rates.

 The Interlake region of Manitoba is a unique, vast swath of land running between two inland sea – Lake Winnipeg and Lake Manitoba.
 It is here at the forest fringe that both an abundance of food & fertility, coupled with endless, un-fragmented forest supports wildlife in abundance.
 The most northeastern fields of the prairies meet with a curtain of parkland forests later transitioning into the immense boreal forests of the north.

-Weather during spring bear hunts and most fall hunts are generally mild and pleasant, not requiring any specialty clothing or cold weather equipment.
-A bug jacket and especially a therma-call and extra cartridges to repel biting insects during spring bear hunts would be strongly recommended.
+Weather during spring bear hunts and most fall hunts are generally mild and pleasant, not requiring any special clothing or cold-weather equipment.
+A bug jacket and especially Therma-call and extra cartridges to repel biting insects during spring bear hunts would be strongly recommended.
 Some of the later season waterfowl hunts, and especially those over water might see some cooler and windier scenarios.
-Gortex waterfowling jackets, warm hats, gloves and chest waders are key items to consider bringing.
-Rarely will any of our hunts see significant below freezing temperatures or prolonged snow accumulation.
+Gortex waterfowling jackets, warm hats, gloves, and chest waders are key items to consider bringing.
+Rarely will any of our hunts see significant below freezing temperatures or prolonged snow accumulation?

 Lakeview Hecla Resort – Situated on Lake Winnipeg’s Hecla Island Provincial Park is the luxurious new Lakeview Hecla Resort.
-Enjoy lofty suites, gourmet restaurant dining, full service conference centers, lounge, pet friendly atmosphere, free movies & wireless internet, a top rated Canadian golf course, excellent fishing and hiking or riding trails in Hecla Island Provincial Park itself.
-In addition to the beaches, marina & lighthouse, the resort boasts an indoor water park and pools complete with a sauna and full service spa.
-This is the perfect destination the whole family can enjoy while also engaged in a top notch hunt in the Interlake!
+Enjoy lofty suites, gourmet restaurant dining, full-service conference centers, lounge, a pet-friendly atmosphere, free movies & wireless internet, a top-rated Canadian golf course, excellent fishing and hiking or riding trails in Hecla Island Provincial Park itself.
+In addition to the beaches, marina & lighthouse, the resort boasts an indoor water park and pools complete with a sauna and full-service spa.
+This is the perfect destination the whole family can enjoy while also engaged in a top-notch hunt in the Interlake!
 Hecla resort accommodations are an all-inclusive $500 upgrade, and while breakfast and lunch are included in your hunt package, dinners are not.
-See more Lakeview Hecla Resort details on their website at: https://www.lakeviewhotels.com/hotels/hecla/#
+See more Lakeview Hecla Resort details on their website at https://www.lakeviewhotels.com/hotels/hecla/#

 ~ 5 days – 2x1Trophy Black Bear hunt – All Inclusive –May/June & August/September – $3,200